weigert/dima/README.md

     ~   negation
     !   factorial

-Values between operators can are given by a value, unit or value unit pair:
+Values between operators can be given by a value, unit or value unit pair:

     > dima 1
     1